brainglobe/brainglobe.github.io/docs/source/blog/kim-isotropic-mouse-brain-atlas-added.md

 ![Mouse brain coronal and lateral views in napari](./images/kim_enhanced_unified_mouse_brain_atlas_v2.png)

 **Figure 1.
-Coronal and lateral views of the mouse brain, visualized using the napari viewer (left to right).**
+Coronal and lateral views of the mouse brain, visualized using the napari viewer**

 The latest update (Version 2, 2024) addresses inconsistencies in the original anatomical labels and ontology file and provides 20 µm isotropic labels generated through shape interpolation.